-The spring is, simply an elastic object that can store mechanical energy.
-They tend to be made of steel and come in many designs but most commonly in coiled forms.
+The spring is simply an elastic object that can store mechanical energy.
+They tend to be made of steel, and come in many designs, but most commonly in coiled forms.

-Parallel motion is a mechanical linkage that was first invented by James Watt in 1784.
+Parallel motion is a form of mechanical linkage that was first invented by James Watt in 1784.
 It was developed for use on his double-acting Watt steam engine and replaced the previous Newcomen beam and chain setup.

 It would prove immensely successful and became a critical innovation that helped define mechanics today.

 Screws are yet another simple machine in use since antiquity.
 They tend to consist of a cylindrical rod with one or more helical spiraling threads or ridges on the outside.

 These ingenious mechanical engineering innovations convert rotational motion into linear force.
 Screws can also be thought of as a narrow inclined plane, or ramp, that is wrapped around a cylinder.